Sanyam0802/kdtree/README.md

 # KdTree

 This repository contains the k-d tree implementation as a part of third assignment in COL362 (Intro. to Database Management Systems) being held at IIT Delhi.

-The part (d) of the assignment is a competition among all the students based on the time taken by their k-d tree implementation to answer a kNN-query.

 ## Program Structure